jackdewinter/pymarkdown/newdocs/src/user-guide.md

-In addition to the normal text in the first section, a second section is used to convey information about the current settings for any configuration items for the current rule.
-This additional section helps when diagnosing configuration issues for specific rules.
+In addition to the normal text in the first section, a second section is used to convey information about the current settings for any configuration items for the current Rule Plugin.
+This additional section helps when diagnosing configuration issues for specific Rule Plugins.

-#### Extension Command
+#### Extensions Command

-With only a single difference, the `extension` command follows the same pattern as the `plugin` command described above.
+With only a single difference, the `extensions` command follows the same pattern as the `plugin` command described above.
 As extensions have names instead of aliases, the `info` subcommand for extensions can only take the ID of the extension, and not an alias.
 Otherwise, the use of the command and the data returned closely mirror